 PADI Divemaster Includes

-All Tuition is included.
+Unlimited diving on Aliwal Shoal for the duration of your training with us.
+All Tuition Fees are included.
 PADI DM Crewpack & DM Manual, Divemaster Slates.
 Instructor Guides for the programs that may be conducted by PADI Divemasters.
-Air fills for the duration of the course.
+All equipment required for the duration of the course.
+Dorm-Style non-smoking accommodation is available at NO EXTRA CHARGE for the duration of the course subject to availability.

 Price: R12500.00 / Person